Adobe Firefly vs Nightcafe: Which Is Worth Your Time?

 NightCafe offers a lively, community-focused interface that makes creating AI art feel like a game.
 You can earn credits by engaging with others, and there’s even a leaderboard to track progress.

 While the range of AI models is impressive, switching between them can be a bit tricky and takes some time to get used to.
-The fully-featured interface can feel a little overwhelming.
+The fully-featured interface can feel a little overwhelming at times, especially when compared to Firefly’s cleaner, more straightforward design.
 It takes some trial and error to figure out the best settings for different art styles.

 AI Art Generation